What Affects Mortgage Rates?

 See What Rate You Qualify for

-Getting a mortgage can feel overwhelming, especially when trying to time the market for the best rate.
-But here’s the good news: while you can’t control everything that affects mortgage rates, you can control how prepared you are when you apply.
+While you can’t control everything that affects mortgage rates, you can control how prepared you are when you apply.
 Whether rates are trending up or down, having a solid financial profile and working with the right lender can significantly affect the rate you’re offered.

 Ready to explore your options?
 The team at Griffin Funding is here to help.
 Take the guesswork out of homebuying with the Griffin Gold app.
 Instead of wondering what you can afford or if you’re ready to buy, you’ll get a personalized homeownership blueprint based on your unique situation.
 Compare different buying scenarios, track your progress, and get customized strategies to improve your credit score.

-Whether buying your first home or refinancing your mortgage, we’ll walk you through your options and help you find a loan that fits your needs.
+Whether you’re buying your first home or refinancing your mortgage, we’ll walk you through your options and help you find a loan that fits your needs.
 Apply for a mortgage with Griffin Funding.

 Find the best loan for you.
 Reach out today!